top of page

 7-tips to Support Your Immune System for Better Health

-Our immune system is one of the most complex, mysterious, and amazing systems in our body.
+Our immune system is an incredibly complex, mysterious, and amazing system in our body that is responsible for keeping us safe from outside invaders as well as for helping us heal from within.
 It consists of millions of specialized cells, different types of tissues, and numerous organs and glands.
 In fact, every tissue and gland in our body has immune cells in them to protect against bacteria, viruses, parasites, toxins, cancer cells, and other pathogens.
 Our immune system adapts, learns, has a memory, and can change dramatically over a short period of time.
 It's goal is to protect the organism (you)... and it does an extraordinary job doing so.

-Immune health is super important for overall health.
+Immune health is vital for overall health.
 An underactive immune system is ineffective at fighting-off pathogens including bacteria, viruses, and cancer.
-An overactive immune system attacks the body's own tissues, resulting in autoimmune disease, as well as reacting to "non-harmful" molecules causing allergies.
+An overactive immune system attacks the body's own tissues, resulting in autoimmune disease, allergies, and systemic inflammation.
 It makes sense then that supporting proper immune function should be a priority for everyone!
 Below I share 7-tips for a better immune system.

 Tip #1- Eat an anti-inflammatory diet

-What do I mean by "anti-inflammatory"?
-Avoid "things" that can cause inflammation (sugar, gluten, dairy, processed foods, pesticides, etc.) and eat FOODS that heal the body (spices, herbs, whole foods), preferably local, humane, and organic.
+Avoid foods/drinks/additives/sweeteners that cause inflammation (sugar, gluten, dairy, processed foods, pesticides, etc.) and eat FOODS that heal the body (spices, herbs, whole foods), preferably local, humane, and organic.
 This is a HUGE topic.
 Here are a few links with much more info.

 Tip #2- Get Sleep